BobStein/qiki-python/README.md

-the subclass `LexSentence` contains words of seven attributes each, but a `Lex` is simpler. the only attribute a word really has to have is an `idn`.
+the subclass `LexSentence` contains words of seven attributes each, but a `Lex` is simpler.
+The only attribute a word really has to have is an `idn`.
 A word can be anything
 you can identify with a number.